user-synax/Kivo/docs.md

 Open the person's profile (public page `/u/username` or the in-app profile drawer) and click **Unfriend**.

+Friendship is a single shared edge: removing someone deletes it for **both** of you at once, and the other person's friend list updates live (no refresh needed).
+Your conversation history with them is kept — delete the chat separately with **Remove from list** (see §5) if you want it gone.

 ---

 ## 5. Direct messages (1:1)